pgsleepy/ultimatexr.io-1/content/docs/contributing-to-the-guide/guidelines.md

 The single `#` symbol marks the top level heading, which is reserved for the page name.
 Following this, there should usually be a brief introduction or overview.

 Articles should be divided into a sequence of `##` level subheadings whenever possible.
-These subheadings should have descriptive titles and are important because they will appear as quick access items in the top right menu titled "ON THIS PAGE."
-Each of these subsections represents a logical subdivision of the article, especially if the content is extensive and requires clear organization:
+These subheadings should have descriptive titles and are important because they will appear as quick access items in the top right navigation menu.
+Each of these subsections represents a logical subdivision of the article, especially if the content is extensive and requires clear organization.

+For example, the [Adding Multiplayer Support](/docs/multiplayer/adding-multiplayer-support) guide shows the following top right navigation menu:

 ![](/media/docs/contributing-to-the-guide/_common/OnThisPageMenu.png)